Top 5 Reasons To Not Buy Bottled Water

 5- At least 40% of bottled water is tap water anyways.
 That’s right…you’re paying big bucks on water that you could have just gotten from your kitchen tap.

-3 Responses to “Top 5 Reasons To Not Buy Bottled Water”
+10 thoughts on “Top 5 Reasons To Not Buy Bottled Water

 Your first claim is completely false.
 The chemistry of PET precludes such a possibility, as these compounds are not present in production or the end product.